Is Doublet-Triplet Splitting Necessary?: Proton Decay Suppression

 $(iii)\;d^T_{k,\alpha}C^{-1}\nu_\beta T^*_k:$

 $(iv)\;\epsilon_{ijk} u^T_{i,\alpha}C^{-1}d_{j,\beta} T_k:$

 $(v)\;u^{C,T}_{k,\alpha}C^{-1}e^C_\beta T_k:$

-Since the linear combinations of Yukawa coupling matrices that enter the charged fermion masses $M_E$, $M_D$, and $M_U$ differ from those that are featured in the interactions of the scalar leptoquark $T$ with the SM fermions, one can suppress the latter without affecting viability of the former.
-For example, one can set to zero all quark-quark couplings of $T$, as given in Eqs.~\eqref{scalar-2} and \eqref{scalar-4}, by imposing the following three relations
+Since the linear combinations of Yukawa coupling matrices that enter the charged fermion masses $M_E$, $M_D$, and $M_U$, as given in Eqs.\ \eqref{eq:uncorrected_E}, \eqref{eq:uncorrected_D}, and \eqref{eq:uncorrected_U}, respectively, differ from those that are featured in the interactions of the scalar leptoquark $T$ with the SM fermions due to the presence of $d=5$ contributions, one can suppress the latter without affecting viability of the former.
+For example, one can set to zero all quark-quark couplings of $T$ in Eqs.\ \eqref{scalar-2} and \eqref{scalar-4} by imposing the following three relations

-where the viability of Eq.~\eqref{eq:b} will be discussed in detail later on.
-These assumptions consequentially lead to
+where the viability of Eq.\ \eqref{eq:b} will be discussed in detail later on.
+These relations consequentially lead to

-Even though we still need to demonstrate that one can indeed cancel $d=4$ contributions with $d=5$ contributions in the up-type quark sector with perturbative Yukawa couplings, Eqs.~\eqref{eq:a} through \eqref{eq:YA} already imply that generation of viable charged fermion masses is compatible with complete suppression of scalar mediated proton decay signatures.
+Even though we still need to demonstrate that one can indeed cancel $d=4$ contributions with $d=5$ contributions in the up-type quark sector with perturbative Yukawa couplings, Eqs.\ \eqref{eq:a} through \eqref{eq:YA} already imply that generation of viable charged fermion masses is compatible with complete suppression of scalar mediated proton decay signatures.
 Therefore, one of the main results of this manuscript is that experimental data on partial proton decay lifetimes cannot provide any meaningful constraint on the scalar leptoquark mass if one includes effects of higher-dimensional operators.
-Our result is applicable to any non-supersymmetric $SU(5)$ setup that ($i$) uses a single $5_H$ and ($ii$) resorts to $d=5$ operators to provide viable masses for the SM charged fermions.